Alfareiza/calc-payment/README.md

 ### 2. Isolate the environment

-Once the repository has been cloned, is created a folder with the name of the project `calc-payment`.
-Go toward this folder using the terminal and execute:
+Once the repository has been cloned, a folder is created with the name of the project `calc-payment`.

+Go toward this folder using the terminal :

+`cd calc-payment`

+And execute:

 `python -m venv .venv`